OUR IMPACT

 In the past four years we have also published several public reports, which are widely considered to be among the most comprehensive and exceptional public reports produced by an NGO.
 Our reports have been referenced and utilized by other organizations, researchers, policy makers, and academics across the world, making accessible previously undisclosed and unattainable information regarding environmental crime networks.

-ELI’s work has been featured in hundreds of articles on the most important medias in the world, including The New Yorker, National Geographic, CNN, The Guardian, Liberation, Wired, New York Times, Al Jazeera, Smithsonian, and many others.
+ELI’s work has been featured in hundreds of articles on the most important medias in the world, including The New Yorker, The Washington Post, National Geographic, CNN, The Guardian, Liberation, Wired, New York Times, Al Jazeera, Smithsonian, and many others.

 COMICS